 Vinyasa Flow: Monday and Wednesdays

 Amanda Mavar-Schmidt is a Gulf Coast Native and local business owner of Paddles Up Paddleboards in Downtown Ocean Springs.
-She recently received her 200 hour certification from the Gypsea Yoga School in Costa Rica.
+She received her 200 hour certification from the Gypsea Yoga School in Costa Rica.
 Although introduced to yoga years ago, when she made her practice a priority she saw clearly how beneficial it was to her health and wellbeing.
 Her classes are influenced by time practicing Ashtanga, Hatha, Vinyasa, Yin and Kundalini Yoga, employing the use of pranayama throughout her flows.
 Out of the studio she can be found practicing and teaching yoga on paddleboards (SUP Yoga) all along the southern coast.
 Amanda brings with her a sense of adventure, exploration and new growth as she joins the Downtown Yoga Family.

 Vinyasa Flow: Saturdays